faisalmemon/ios-crash-dump-analysis-book/markdown/AnalyticTroubleShooting.md

 ### Prioritizing based upon deadlines

 To judge the urgency of a bug fix, we need to assess the **deadline** associated with the bug.
-Whenever Apple update their product line, for example historically iPhone\index{trademark!iPhone} is updated in September, then a natural product lifecycle cadence is seen in the market.
+Whenever Apple updates their product line, for example, historically iPhone\index{trademark!iPhone} is updated in September, then a natural product lifecycle cadence is seen in the market.
 New customers will come to the App Store to provision new apps.
 There will be a lot of discussion of Apple product features in the press.
 Consequently, it becomes a good market window to target.
-Any crash that prevents app store approval, or app first time use is becomes more important at this time.
-Occasionally, Apple introduce a new app category, for example watch apps, or sticker packs.
+Any crash that prevents app store approval or app first time use issues becomes more important at this time.
+Occasionally, Apple introduces a new app category, for example watch apps, or sticker packs.
 Being available on the first day provides a first-mover advantage, and the possibility of being featured as part of the Apple launch event.

 ### Prioritizing based upon trend

-The growth in the number of crash reports we see can be alarming, and needs to be assessed by analysing the **trend**.
+The growth in the number of crash reports we see can be alarming, and needs to be assessed by analyzing the **trend**.
 We can see how many crash reports we get over time, and see if there is a spike, or an upward trend.

 If our app crashes due to features in a new major release of iOS then the first people to experience the problem are early adopters of the beta releases of iOS.
 After that, iOS devices will start being automatically upgraded.
 Sometimes the new version of iOS is released in geographic staggered updates.
 We would expect to see this reflected in the trend we see amongst our crash reports.

 If we see a spike (a sharp rise and then a sharp fall) in our crash reports, then there may be other factors of components of the system architecture in play.
-For example, if our app relies on a back-end server which is updated in a problematic way for our app, we could see crashes until the server has been fixed.
+For example, if our app relies on a back-end server that is updated in a problematic way for our app, we could see crashes until the server has been fixed.

 The timing of problems can be awkward.
 For example, when dealing with security credentials such as certificates, it is best to set their expiry date not during traditional vacation periods (such as Christmas or Chinese New Year) because when they expire, there might be few staff available to rectify the problem.

 It is bad practice to release a major software update prior to a popular vacation period.
 If our market opportunity requires the product be released for a vacation period, staffing needs to be setup to accommodate potential problems.

 Keeping an eye on trends allows us to schedule work to fix problems before they become widespread amongst our customers.
 Different apps have different risk profiles.
 For example, a Mobile Device Management API sensitive app should be tested with Beta versions of iOS because at the systems level, subtle changes can have dramatic impact and need to be picked up early.
-If we have a graphics sensitive app, then we should keep an eye on new hardware devices, hardware specification updates, and we should have a test suite that exercises the key APIs in the platform we depend upon, so a new OS version ,or hardware platform, can be quickly assessed.
+If we have a graphics sensitive app, then we should keep an eye on new hardware devices, hardware specification updates, and we should have a test suite that exercises the key APIs in the platform we depend upon, so a new OS version, or hardware platform, can be quickly assessed.

 The crash report trend need not be adverse.
 If an unusual crash is seen only on older hardware, then we expect the trend to be downwards over time, so it might be possible to de-prioritize such crashes.

 ## Stating the problem

-The information we have for a crash: the crash report, customer logs, analytic data etc. should be summarised into an OBJECT / DEFECT style short problem statement.
+The information we have for a crash: the crash report, customer logs, analytic data etc. should be summarized into an OBJECT / DEFECT style short problem statement.
 This is often a critical first step in triaging a potentially large number of crash reports.
 This gives us a first level approximation of what is at hand and allows managers and other interested parties to get a feel for where we are with product quality, maturity, risks, etc.

-First we state the object; that is the app or product that is failing.
-Then, we state the defect; that is the symptom that is undesirable.
+First, we state the object of the problem.
+That is the app, or product, that is failing.
+Then, we state the defect.
+That is the "undesirable behavior" we see.
 It should be as simple as "CameraApp Lite  crashes during when Apple Share button event used".
 The problem should be tracked in a bug management system.

 ## Specifying the problem